 Find a comfortable location where you can stay undisturbed for at least five minutes and do the following.

-- Close your lips, inhale through your nose for a count of four.
+- Close your lips, and inhale through your nose for a count of four.

 - Hold your breath and count to seven.